 For the vast majority of people, a rash from Lamictal requires no treatment other than stopping this medication.
 In other cases, the rash could signal a serious medical condition.

-Two severe complications, Stevens-Johnson syndrome and toxic epidermal necrolysis, occur in only 0.04 percent of people or 1 in every 2,500 taking lamotrigine.
+Two severe complications, Stevens-Johnson syndrome and toxic epidermal necrolysis, occur in only

 The presence of a serious rash after taking Lamictal could indicate: